sematext/docs/docs/logagent/input-plugin-influxdb-http.md

+title: Logagent input plugin for InfluxDB
+description: Logagent features modular logging architecture framework where each input or output module is implemented as a plugin and behaves like InfluxDB HTTP API /write endpoint.
+InfluxDB input plugin receives metrics from InfluxDB compatible agents like telegraf, and converts them from influx-line-protocol to a JSON structure.
+You can index InfluxDB metrics with our fully managed Elastic Stack or forward them to any other output plugin

 ## Input Plugin: InfluxDB

 Receives metrics from InfluxDB compatible agents like telegraf.
 Logagent behaves like InfluxDB HTTP API /write endpoint.
 Metrics are converted from influx-line-protocol to a JSON structure.
 The JSON documents could be indexed in Elasticsearch or Sematext Cloud - or forwarded to any other output plugin.